Economy of South Korea: Rapid growth from 1960s to 1980s

-With the coup of General Park Chung-hee in 1961, which at first caused political instability and an economic crisis, a protectionist economic policy began, pushing a bourgeoisie that developed in the shadow of the State to reactivate the internal market.
-To promote development, a policy of export-oriented industrialization was applied, closing the entry into the country of all kinds of foreign products, except raw materials.
-Agrarian reforms were carried out and General Park nationalized the financial system to swell the powerful state arm, whose intervention in the economy was through five-year plans.
+Following the coup that brought General Park Chung Hee to power in 1961, which at first caused political instability and an economic crisis, a protectionist economic policy began, pushing a bourgeoisie that developed in the shadow of the State to reactivate the internal market.
+To promote development, a policy of export-oriented industrialisation was applied, closing the entry into the country of all kinds of foreign products, except raw materials.
+Agrarian reforms were carried out and Park nationalised the financial system to swell the powerful state arm, whose intervention in the economy was through five-year plans.

-The spearhead was the chaebols, those diversified family conglomerates such as Hyundai, Samsung and LG Corporation, which received state incentives such as tax breaks, legality for their exploitation system and cheap or free financing: the state bank facilitated the planning of concentrated loans by item according to each five-year plan, and by economic group selected to lead it.
+The spearhead was the chaebols, diversified family conglomerates such as Hyundai, Samsung, and LG Corporation, which received state incentives such as tax breaks, legality for their exploitation system and cheap or free financing: the state bank facilitated the planning of concentrated loans by item according to each five-year plan, and by economic group selected to lead it.

 South Korea received donations from the United States due to the Cold War, and foreign economic and military support continued for some years.
 Chaebols started to dominate the domestic economy and, eventually, began to become internationally competitive.
-Under chaebols, workers began to see their wages and working conditions improve, which increased domestic consumption.
+Under these chaebols, workers began to see their wages and working conditions improve, which increased domestic consumption.
 By the 1980s, the country rose from low income to middle income.

 South Korea's real GDP expanded by an average of more than 8 percent per year, from US$2.7 billion in 1962 to US$230 billion in 1989, breaking the trillion dollar mark in the early 2000s.
 Nominal GDP per capita grew from $103.88 in 1962 to $5,438.24 in 1989, reaching the $20,000 milestone in 2006.
 The manufacturing sector grew from 14.3 percent of the GNP in 1962 to 30.3 percent in 1987.
 Commodity trade volume rose from US$480 million in 1962 to a projected US$127.9 billion in 1990.
 The ratio of domestic savings to GNP grew from 3.3 percent in 1962 to 35.8 percent in 1989.
 In the early 1960s, South Korea's rate of growth exceeded North Korea's rate of growth in most industrial areas.